How To Create a 5 Year Plan For Your Life

 Along the way, the various departments of transportation put up helpful signs to point out exits and mileage to the next several cities.

-Each step of the way as I read the signs, I would be encouraged to know I’m going the correct way.
+As I read the signs each step of the way, I was encouraged to know I was going the correct way.

 But if one of those signs had given me mileage to some city in Southern California, I would have known that I was off-track.

-Being lost, I could then decide to either change my destination, OR get back on track.
+Being lost, I could decide to either change my destination or get back on track.